 Whistle Blowing Policy

-In the UK, we conduct right to work checks and have an updated whistle-blowing policy and process whereby employees can raise any concerns they may have in total confidence.
-The whistleblowing policy has been reviewed during 2020, with improved clarity on escalation procedures and is published within the employee handbook on a mandatory read basis.
+In the UK, we conduct right to work checks and have an up-to-date whistle-blowing policy and process whereby employees can raise any concerns they may have in total confidence.
+The whistleblowing policy s published within the employee handbook on a mandatory read basis.

 Trutex works with our suppliers to trace the sources of cotton fibres and where appropriate we seek documentary evidence to support the transparency of our supply routes.
 All our tier 1 and a % of tier 2 suppliers have received our cotton policy and provided assurances through a self-certification process.